microsoft/WindowsAppSDK/specs/OAuth/AuthManager.md

 ## TokenResponse class

 It's a class that provides the response of a token request.
+This is described by the section 4.1.4 and 4.2.2 of [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.1.4).

 ## TokenResponse Properties